cube-drone/arkham_gameslab/wasteland/epoch.md

 #### Radiation Roll ####
 - Roll all of the player's Radiation Dice.
     - On a pair, the player draws a Mutation from the Mutation Deck and adds it to his hand.
-    - On a three-of-a-kind, the player's Survivor dies.
+    - On a three-of-a-kind, the player draws another Radiation Die.

 #### Trauma Roll ####
 - Roll all of the player's Trauma Dice.
     - On a pair, the player panics and drops 1 Salvage at random.
-    - On a three-of-a-kind, the player's Survivor dies.
+    - On a three-of-a-kind, the player draws another Trauma Die.

 ### NOON ###
 - One at a time, starting from the First Player: